will-rowe/artic-tools/README.md

 This collection of tools is being worked on and more utility is due to be added.
 For now, we have:

+- download primer schemes and reference sequences
-* primer scheme validation
+- primer scheme validation
-* alignment softmasking
+- alignment softmasking
-* vcf filtering
+- vcf filtering

 Read the [docs](https://artic-tools.readthedocs.io/en/latest/) for more info and checkout the [ARTIC pipeline](https://github.com/artic-network/fieldbioinformatics).